BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'validate customer requirements against sap mbc functionality', gaining insight or progressing in your evaluation.

-## Document payment formats required for 3 banks <!-- dc-card: {"label": ["explore phase"], "cardName": "Document payment formats required for 3 banks"} dc-card -->
+## Document payment formats required for 3 banks

 ### Document payment formats required for 3 banks